AaronMikelKey/portfolio-challenge/README.md

 This is the basic portfolio I made in HTML and CSS

-The following animation shows the web application's appearance and functionality:

 - - -
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.